 While an upset stomach is a common cause of drooling in dogs, there are also other causes that often require veterinary attention.

-Basically, the buildup of saliva breaks down into the main causes: dogs either produce too much saliva, or the saliva is produced in normal amounts but isn't normally swallowed.
+Basically, the buildup of saliva breaks down into the main causes: dogs either produce too much saliva, or the saliva is produced in normal amounts, but isn't normally swallowed.
 Following are some causes of drooling in dogs.

 Dogs Drooling from Nausea

 This drooling often precedes a bout of vomiting, so you may want to move your dog outdoors or on a title floor to protect your carpets and upholstery.
-Why do dogs salivate before vomiting?
+Intrigued?
+Discover why dogs vomit on carpet.